Writer | Travelin’ Man | Press & Media Liaison

 Johnny Cole has spent a huge part of his life pursuing his dream of searching for great music.
 Since his first concert on Jan.
 20, 1973, in Mobile, Alabama to see Elvis Presley, he knew music would become a major part of his life.
 During the 1980s-90′s, he lived in New York City and Washington, DC (area), but has since returned home to his Southern Roots (Johnny was born in Gulfport, MS).

 Beginning in the 1980’s, he was part of the now closed “Underground Music Press” and a number of other music-themed outlets.
 He also developed and co-managed the one-time largest and busiest MSN Web Entertainment Group, which held that position for 3 1/2 years in the early 2000’s.
 In the fall of 2013, he launched The Southland Music Line with photographer Stephen Anderson and artist Robby Amonett, which has continued his search for new and exciting music.
-Johnny has traveled thousands of miles visiting countless music venues in cities across North America (Austin, Nashville, Atlanta/Athens, New Orleans, Memphis, Cleveland, SF Bay Area, L.A., New York City, Washington, DC, Quebec City, Canada and more) and the world.
-In 2017, he traveled to Australia/New Zealand for the Bruce Springsteen & E Street Band Tour, covered multiple shows by Tom Petty & The Heartbreakers, U2, Roger Waters and more.
+Johnny has traveled thousands of miles visiting countless music venues around and the world.
+In 2017, he traveled to Australia/New Zealand for the Bruce Springsteen & E Street Band Tour (and in recent years) has followed several tours (Tom Petty & The Heartbreakers, U2, Foo Fighters, Phil Collins, Roger Waters, Fleetwod Mac, Jeff Lynne’s E.L.O. and more).
 Because of his love of music, he yearly attends more than 300 shows and lives to tell about it.

 Johnny has written articles about the infamous New York City club CBGB and Maxwell’s in Hoboken, NJ; the bands Lone Justice, The Replacements and the film “Almost Famous” (click here for a list of articles).
 He has a lasting love for the Athen’s Georgia Music Scene dating back to around 1981 with bands like REM, Pylon, Love Tractor, Flat Duo Jets and more.
 Also his love for Asbury Park, NJ and the music of Bruce Springsteen has been a major part of his life since the 1970s.

-Johnny began hosting the TV show “Music Scene” in the spring of 2016 – A celebration of the Gulf Coast music scene.
+In 2016, Johnny hosted the TV show “Music Scene” – A celebration of the Gulf Coast music scene.

 Click Here for the articles that have appeared at The Southland Music Line.